2019 Village Guide

 JC Barre, 419 Monmouth Street – As one of the most popular specialty exercise studios in the area, JC Barre is always in demand with their curated rotation of classes taught by personable and high energy instructors dedicated to giving you a thorough workout.

 La Festa Italiana, Sixth Street at Monmouth Street – Once a year, Sixth Street plays host to one of the city’s longest-running and most-loved street festivals, La Festa Italiana.
 Every summer for more than 100 years, the parish of Holy Rosary Church has come together for a festival featuring rides, games, live music, a 50/50 raffle, and lots of food including their famous rice balls.

-Village Park, 348 First Street – After being closed in 1984, The Village Park was recently redeveloped for a new generation of residents to help create more green space and a place for neighborhood families to gather.
-It’s a little off the beaten path with plenty of seating, making it a great spot to relax outdoors with your neighbors.
+Village Park, 384 First Street – After being closed in 1984, The Village Park was recently redeveloped for a new generation of residents to help create more green space and a place for neighborhood families to gather.
+It has plenty of seating, making it a great spot to relax outdoors with your neighbors.
 Permits available for private events.

 Village West Gallery, 331 Newark Avenue – Village West Gallery is a private gallery, open only by appointment and during receptions, but they offer approximately three shows a year of carefully curated work, ranging in theme from the Four Seasons to Vanishing Worlds to New Jersey and You.
 All proceeds go to the artist or their charity of choice.

 White Eagle Hall, 337 Newark Avenue – After a series of extensive renovations, White Eagle Hall recently reopened to the public and is considered up-and-coming as a premier venue for live music and theatre performances in the tri-state area.
 With Cellar 335 right next door, you can also grab a drink before enjoying the show.